 - Wash, peel and dice the carrots, golden beets, parsnips, rutabagas and sweet potatoes and add them to a very large bowl.
 Wash the radishes, slice a small piece off the top and bottoms, then quarter them and add them to the bowl.
 It is not necessary to peel them.

-- Add in the olive oil, white wine and all the seasonings, salt though pepper.
+- Add 2 tablespoons of the olive oil, 1/3 cup of the white wine and all the seasonings, salt though pepper.
 Toss very well to coat.

 - Evenly spread the root vegetables over two large sheet pans, being sure to pour the marinade evenly over both pans.
 Roast in the oven for 60-70 minutes, rotating pans and stirring the vegetables occasionally.
 If the vegetables are looking too dry, you can drizzle with a little more wine and oil.